joblib/joblib/doc/custom_parallel_backend.rst

   in the ``Parallel`` call.
 The task is a single callable that takes no argument and the method should return a future-like object that allows tracking the task's progress.
-The ``callback`` argument passed to this method is a callable that should be called when the task is completed, typically trough the ``add_done_callback`` method of the future-like object.
+The ``callback`` argument passed to this method is a callable that should be called when the task is completed, typically through the ``add_done_callback`` method of the future-like object.
 - ``retrieve_result_callback``: This method is called within the callback function passed to ``submit``.
 It is called with the same arguments provided by the backend to the callback functionality.
 It should retrieve and return the result of the function executed in parallel.

-Bellow is a minimal example of a custom backend factory that uses a ``ThreadPoolExecutor`` to run the tasks in parallel:
+Below is a minimal example of a custom backend factory that uses a ``ThreadPoolExecutor`` to run the tasks in parallel:

 .. code-block:: python